As a digital marketing agency, we typically begin our new client engagements by identifying the action items that will move their needle most rapidly.

 4. Test Page Load Times to Improve User Experience

 We’ve become a society of instant gratification junkies.
-While that means we can binge-watch an entire season of our favorite show at a moment’s notice, it also means our most of us get fed up with longer page load times.
+While that means we can binge-watch an entire season of our favorite show at a moment’s notice, it also means most of us will get fed up with longer page load times.

-First off, you’ll need to test your site to determine whether it’s actually considered to be slow.
+First off, you’ll need to test your site to determine whether it’s considered to be slow.
 Even if you think your site is performing well, we recommend testing your pages.
 Google prioritizes fast-loading pages, so improving the speed of your site could even have an impact on your organic rankings.
 This is especially true on mobile!

-Be sure to use Google’s own tools to run your tests.
+Be sure to use Google’s tools to run your tests.
 The link will also provide you with plenty of best practices for improving the speed of your site on all devices.

 Should you determine that your site needs a boost, there are a wide variety of culprits for slow load times.
 Here are a few common problems: